JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 Python is a versatile programming language that can be used for a wide range of tasks, including creating animations.

 ## Animations with Python

+### Matplotlib Styled Charts

-Before animating, you can create very styled plots:
+Before animating, be aware that you can create very styled plots with matplotlib.

 {{< cards >}}
-  {{< card link="https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/" title="Matplotlib x YFinance" image="//blog_img/data-experiments/sample-matplotlib-timeseries.png" subtitle="Using Matplotlib to generat TimeSeries Styles Snapshots" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/" title="Matplotlib x YFinance" image="/blog_img/data-experiments/sample-matplotlib-timeseries.png" subtitle="Using Matplotlib to generat TimeSeries Styles Snapshots" >}}
 {{< /cards >}}

+They wont be interactive, but they can look pretty cool!

+{{< details title="Vibe Coding Proper Matplotlib Charts 📌" closed="true" >}}

+1. Brand Colors
+2. Adding *watermark* / url or not
+3. Proper modules for: pull data, store data, transform data + style plots (you can have one for price, another for dividend oriented...)
+4. Output format size (resolution)

+{{< /details >}}

+You can create a script with modes, in such a way that given few parameters, it will generate for you whatever domain specific chart you need.

 But now...

 Is it even possible to create a full `.mp4` with code?

+### Matplotlib Animations

 Apparently, it is: *and not necesarily with plotly, as I tought*

+And again, people are doing fantastic stuff with matplotlib:

 * <https://jakevdp.github.io/blog/2012/08/18/matplotlib-animation-tutorial/>
 * <https://jckantor.github.io/CBE30338/A.03-Animation-in-Jupyter-Notebooks.html>